Characters of Ariki--Koike algebras: Introduction

 \section{Introduction}

-In 2013, Regev \cite{Regev-2013} presented a surprising beautiful formula (we refer it as the Regev formula) for the characters of the symmetric group super representations, which is obtained by applying the super analogue of the classical Schur--Weyl duality and the combinatorial theory of Lie superalgebras, which was established first by Sergeev \cite{Serg} and then in more detail by Berele and Regev \cite{B-Regev}.
-This dualiy is sometimes called Schur--Sergeev duality in the literature.
-In \cite{Z19}, the author proves a quantum analogue of Regev formula and derive a simple formula for the Iwahori--Hecke algebra super character on the exterior algebra by applying the Schur--Weyl duality between the quantum superalgebras and Iwahori--Hecke algebra of type $A$ established independently by Moon \cite{Moon} and Mitsuhashi \cite{Mit}.
+In \cite{Regev-2013}, Regev presented a surprisingly beautiful formula (we refer it as the Regev formula) for the characters of the symmetric group super representations.
+This formula was obtained by applying the combinatorial theory of Lie superalgebras and the super analogue of the classical Schur--Weyl duality, which was first established by Sergeev \cite{Serg} and then in more detail by Berele--Regev \cite{B-Regev}.
+This duality is sometimes called Schur--Sergeev duality in the literature.
+In \cite{Z19}, the author proves a quantum analogue of Regev formula and derives a simple formula for the Iwahori--Hecke algebra super character on the exterior algebra by applying the Schur--Weyl duality between the quantum superalgebras and Iwahori--Hecke algebra of type $A$, which is established independently by Moon \cite{Moon} and Mitsuhashi \cite{Mit}.

-Motivated by the aforementioned and others works, we \cite{Z24} establish the Schur--Sergeev duality for Ariki--Koike algebras.
-It is natural to expect that this duality may help us understand the characters of Ariki--Koike algebras.
-The purpose of this paper is to prove a Regev type formula for the characters of the Ariki--Koike algebras by applying the similar argument as the ones adopted in \cite{Regev-2013,Z19}.
+Motivated by these and other works, we \cite{Z24} establish the Schur--Sergeev duality for the Ariki--Koike algebras.
+It is natural to expect that this duality may help us to understand the characters of the Ariki--Koike algebras.
+The purpose of this paper is to prove a Regev type formula for the characters of the Ariki--Koike algebras by using the similar arguments as the ones in \cite{Regev-2013,Z19}.